It’s the last day of the year.

-This is because you can withdraw SRS early and pay the 5% penalty but you cannot do that with your CPF.
+This is because you can withdraw SRS early and pay the 5% penalty, but you cannot do that with your CPF.

-I compute that there is a possibility that I could be unemployed in the future, and take an early withdrawal, and I won’t be taxed at an ordinary income level.
+I compute that there is a possibility that I could be unemployed in the future and take an early withdrawal, and I won’t be taxed at an ordinary income level.
 The difference between the 5% penalty and my marginal income tax bracket is still worth it.

-Using SRS Account May Not be That Useful Mathematically if You Invest Your Money Decently
+Contributing to an SRS Account May Not be That Useful Mathematically if You Invest Your Money Decently

 Some of the older folks who did the math tell me the SRS system is broken (which I will explain later)

-But in truth the savings on taxes today, deferring the tax payment so that you will only be taxed 50% of what you have in the future, may not result in a significant difference.
+But in truth, the savings on taxes today, deferring the tax payment so that you will only be taxed 50% of what you have in the future, may not result in a significant difference.